Temporary Remote Witnessing & Remote Notarization Allowed

 You do not have to be 100% mentally sound to make a valid will.
-Even if you have dementia, for example, you may be able to make a will if there are periods of time where you are mentally aware; but, you must be aware of what you are doing at the time that you make the will, not at some time later on.
+Even if you have dementia, for example, you may be able to make a will if there are periods of time where you are mentally aware.
+However, you must be aware of what you are doing at the time that you make the will, not at some time later on.

-- You are forgetful, and sometimes do not recall what year it is or remember recent conversations.
-You are able to handle your own money matters without any trouble.
+- You are able to handle your own money matters without any trouble, even though you may be forgetful at times, and sometimes do not recall what year it is or remember recent conversations.

 - You are unable to care for your own physical needs, but speak fondly about your family and friends and what you want to leave each person when you die.

-- An attorney or witness to the signing of your will notices that, during the signing ceremony, you are confused and have forgotten what you put in the will.
+- An attorney or witness to the signing of your will notices during the signing ceremony that you are confused and have forgotten what you put in the will.

 Your will must also meet some other requirements in order for it to be valid.
 The will must be in writing and signed by you, the “testator,” at the end of the will.
 You must sign your will in the presence of at least two witnesses, who do not receive anything under your will.
 At the time you are signing your will you are to state to the witnesses that you are signing your will.
 The witnesses are to confirm your signature and, at your request, sign their names and write their addresses at the end of the will.
 While it is very unusual, you may ask another person to sign your name to your will.
-The person is to sign your name in your presence, sign the person’s name and write his or her address.
+The other person is to sign your name in your presence, sign their own name and write their address.
 The person will not be counted as a witness to your will.